Axiania/Asiania-RPG/README.md

 # How to use

-We have provided the database without passwords, serials and IP addresses of players.
-You can set yourself as an Owner by setting your admin_lvl field to 7 in users table.
+You can set yourself as an Owner by setting your admin_lvl field to 7 in accounts table.
 Import asiania.sql to your database and update your credentials in scriptfiles > Mysql.ini.
 It is recommended to edit the gamemode with sublime text to avoid issues.
 We won't provide any compiler or editor related help.
 Use the compiler version provided in the pawno folder with sublime text.